 The plan for training of ToTs, DNO-CC and Medical officers on guidelines and operational framework of Green and Climate resilient measures in Health Care Facilities is mentioned in the table below:

-S. No. Activities Priority Districts Timeline
+Sl.
+No. Activities Priority Targeted districts

-1. Training of OTs November
+1. Training of OTs 30 districts November

-2. Training of DNO-CC 30 districts December
+2. Training of DNO-CC December

-3. Training of Medical Officers THE December
+3. Training of Medical Officers December